 The PEERS® virtual summer intensive is a social skills group for teens and young adults ages 18 to 35 who are interested in building or refreshing their conversation skills with a focus on socialization in a time of social distancing.
 This five-day virtual intensive program focuses on targeted skills from the PEERS® curriculum, such as navigating electronic communication, taking turns in conversation, and entering and exiting conversation.

 How to Register

-To register, a participant must have average or greater cognitive and verbal functioning, an interest in making and keeping friends, and understanding of the English language.
+To register for the Social Skills Group or the Summer Intensive Program, a participant must have average or greater cognitive and verbal functioning, an interest in making and keeping friends, and understanding of the English language.
 One parent or guardian must also participate.
 No formal diagnosis is necessary to take part in the program.

 The Child Study Center care management team performs an initial phone screening of all applicants.
 You and your child are then invited to meet a member of our PEERS® team, so together you can determine if your child can benefit from a social skills therapy group.

 There are two PEERS® teen and young adult social groups sessions per year, one starting in September and the other in February.
 Weekly sessions are held Mondays.
 The teen group meets for 14 weeks and our young adult group meets for 16 weeks.
 Enrollment is limited to 12 participants, and a minimum of 4 participants is required.